pudly/schmopera-hugo/content/articles/calls-from-two-worlds.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1668565523/media/2022/11/TheTelephone_-StevenPisano__00013_xkhzlj.jpg){{% /md %}}

-<figcaption>Brooke Schooley as Lucy and Chris Drago Fistonich as BEn in The Telephone, Regina Opera Company, 2022.
+<figcaption>Brooke Schooley as Lucy and Chris Drago Fistonich as Ben in The Telephone, Regina Opera Company, 2022.
 Photo: Steven Pisano.</figcaption>
 </figure>

 Menotti enjoyed his greatest success from the late 1940's through the 1950's.
 In a sea of musical modernism, the composer lived on an ever-shrinking island where he had picked up the baton from Puccini and the verismo tradition.
 Though he rejected the atonality of his contemporaries, you can hear their influence in the spooky dissonance of _The Medium_, which, nevertheless, also contains beautiful melodic arias.
 The subject matter of _The Telephone_ speaks to us today, even though technology has advanced to a cellular world where all noses seem to be buried in screens.
 You could see an opera like this being written today where the iPhone is the main prop.
 But with a score that includes a rotary phone and a plot point involving "cutting the phone cord", _The Telephone_ is clearly a period piece, albeit a timely one.